bitsnark/bitsnark-lib/README.md

 # BitSNARK Playground

 The BitSNARK protocol is a method of verifying a zero knowledge proof on the Bitcoin network, enabling BTC transfers to be conditional on provable external events such as the transfer or burn of funds on another blockchain.
-This can be used for atomic swaps, 2-way pegging, and other cross-chain applications.
+This can be used for various cross-chain application such as token swaps and 2-way pegging.

-The protocol involves a prover and a verifier agreeing upon a program (i.e. a program that checks the validity of a zero-knowledge proof) and preparing a bunch of Bitcoin transactions that allow the prover to publish the result of running that program on a given input (i.e. the zero-knowledge proof to be verified) within a Bitcoin transaction that includes some BTC staked on its correctness, such that the verifier can claim that stake if and only if the result is incorrect (i.e. the supplied proof is not valid).
+The protocol involves a prover and a verifier agreeing upon a deterministic program (i.e. a program that checks the validity of a zero-knowledge proof) and preparing a bunch of Bitcoin transactions that allow the prover to publish the result of running that program on a given input (i.e. the zero-knowledge proof to be verified) within a Bitcoin transaction that includes some BTC staked on its correctness, such that the verifier can claim that stake if and only if the result is incorrect (i.e. the supplied proof is not valid).

 This repository is currently aimed at allowing anyone to run a prover-verifier demo locally, but we aim to expand it to be multi-verifier and over the network, and to use the protocol to implement 2-way pegging between Bitcoin and an ERC20 token, and it's almost there.